nigelhorne/Database-Abstraction/README.md

 Similar to selectall\_hashref but returns an array of hash references.

+## count

+Return the number items/rows matching the given criteria

 ## fetchrow\_hashref

 Returns a hash reference for a single row in a table.